 b) Ionisation – These alarms detect combustion particles not visible to the human eye.
 The don’t “see” smoke like a photoelectric alarm, they “feel” it.
 These alarms are more suited to burning, smokeless fires.
 Nevertheless these types of alarms should not be installed in kitchens as they, too, can be set off accidentally.
 They generally cost less than photoelectric designs but they do have an element of radioactivity.

-Fire alarms are just as vital as security systems, the ensure your family’s safety in your own home.
+Fire alarms in Hull are just as vital as security systems, the ensure your family’s safety in your own home.